DerelictOrg/DerelictVorbis/README.md

 DerelictVorbis
 ==========

-A dynamic binding to [libvorbis][1] for the D Programming Language.
+A dynamic binding to [libvorbis][1] version 1.3 for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictVorbis and load libvorbis at run time.
+Please see the [Derelict documentation][2], for information on how to build DerelictVorbis and load libvorbis at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.vorbis.vorbis;